Welcome to CADA

 Who we are

-We are a team of professional,experienced artists, social entrepreneurs, mental health, psycho social support, counseling and community development experts who give their all to practically and theoretically train and empower disadvantaged youths cause by the Anglophone crisis to rebuild resilient, foster positive attitudes and acquire sustainable livelihoods.
+We are a team of professional and experienced artists from different artistic backgrounds, mental health,financial,community youth development and agriculture experts who give their all to practically and theoretically train and empower disadvantaged youths cause by the Anglophone crisis to rebuild resilience, foster positive attitudes and acquire sustainable livelihoods.

 What we do